- 1. The Requirement

 - Stakeholders: Who receives which reports?
 What level of reporting depth is needed for particular stakeholders?
 Software developers and software testers (the collectors of the software measures) may only need a brief summary of the results, or maybe just a notification that results are complete and posted online where they may see them.
 Task and project managers will be interested in the status and trending of the project's metrics (these may be tailored to the level and responsibilities of each manager).
 Center leaders may need only normalized values that assist in evaluations of Center competence levels overall (which in turn provides direction for future training and process improvement activities).

 - Management chain: Does one detailed report go to every level?
 Will the analysis results be tailored (abbreviated, synopsized) at progressively higher levels in the chain?
-Are there multiple chains (engineering, projects, safety and mission assurance)?
+Are there multiple chains (engineering, projects, safety, and mission assurance)?

 - Timing and periodicity: Are all results issued at the same frequency?
 Are weekly, monthly, or running averages reported?
 Are some results issued only upon request?
 Are results reported as deltas or cumulative?

 - Formats for reports: Are spreadsheet-type tools used (bar graph, pie chart, trending lines)?
 Are statistical analyses performed?
-Are hardcopy, power point, or email/online tools used to report information?
+Are hardcopy, PowerPoint, or email/online tools used to report information?

 - Specialized reports: Are there capabilities to run specialized reports for individual stakeholders (safety-related analysis, interface-related defects)?
 Can reports be run outside of the normal "Timing and periodicity" cycle?

-- Correlation with project and organizational goals: Are analysis results directly traceable or relatable to specific project and Center software measurement goals?
+- Correlation with the project and organizational goals: Are analysis results directly traceable or relatable to specific project and Center software measurement goals?
 Who performs the summaries and synopses of the traceability and relatability?
 Are periodic reviews scheduled and held to assess the applicability of the analysis results to the software improvement objectives and goals?

 - Interfaces with organizational and Center-level data repositories: Are analysis results provided regularly to organizational and Center-level database systems?
 Is access open, or by permission (password) only?
-Is it project specific, or will only normalized data be made available?
+Is it project-specific, or will only normalized data be made available?
 Where are the interfaces designed, maintained, and controlled?

 The project reports analysis results periodically according to established collection and storage procedures and the reporting procedures developed according to this SWE.
 These reporting procedures are contained in the Software Development or Management Plan (see SDP-SMP).

 Management and technical measurements should be analyzed and used in managing the software project.
 Measurements are used to help evaluate how well software development activities are being conducted across multiple development organizations.
-They show containment or breeches of pre-established limits, such as allowable latent defects.
-Trends in management metrics support forecasts of future progress, early trouble detection, and realism in current plans.
+They show containment or breaches of pre-established limits, such as allowable latent defects.
+Trends in management metrics support forecasts for future progress, early trouble detection, and realism in current plans.
 In addition, adjustments to software development processes can be evaluated, once they are quantified and analyzed.

 Additional guidance related to software measurements may be found in the following related requirements in this Handbook: